preinh/manuscript_smoothing_seismicity/SARA_state_of_art_input_models.md

 Since the seismicity rate at the cell is computed by the median of the seismicity rate temporal model located at its center point, the decluster process was not necessary.

+The initial grid spacing was definied by 1 degree, but taking sense of area source discretization tests, wich shows high fluctuation on hazard values using discretization distances equal to 20km, the grid was densificated to aproximate 15km.

 ### 4. GMPE’s selection